Spec-Driven Development

 Where SDD came from

 SDD emerged in 2025 as the direct counter-movement to prompt-and-hope coding: agents produce plausible code that drifts from intent, invents APIs, and decays as projects scale.
-The proposed fix is old-fashioned and radical at once – agree on a written specification before generation, and keep it authoritative during implementation.
-By 2026 every major tool ecosystem ships an SDD flavor; GitHub’s Spec Kit alone has grown past 90,000 stars and supports 30+ coding agents.
+The proposed fix is old-fashioned and radical at once - agree on a written specification before generation, and keep it authoritative during implementation.
+By 2026 every major tool ecosystem ships an SDD flavor; GitHub’s Spec Kit documents the open-source workflow; support and popularity are mutable vendor facts, so evaluate the current version directly.

 The movement validates something this site argues from the verification side: the missing artifact in AI coding is written intent.
 SDD builds that artifact at feature scale; machine-checkable specifications build it at run scale.
 The philosophies meet in the middle.